rwojsznis/rspec-sanity/README.md

 ### Status

-Early (working) PoC.
-Very little tests and terrible code quality.
+Working proof of concept.
+Some tests and terrible code quality.
 Supports Github Issues and JIRA (with strong assumptions about how flakies are reported).

 ### How to use it?